matyus/matyus.github.com/_posts/2022-01-29-products-and-features-are-a-means-to-an-end.md

 Maybe the user needs a bigger vessel, or a vessel with a lid for reasons we didn’t foresee, etc. (Now we’re getting somewhere!)

-What’s amazing is that we can glean these insights, and we haven’t had to design and build a single version of what we assumed the vessel should be.
-Now we can have confidence that our proof of concept is going to validate the problem we originally identified: how best to quench the thirst of a user, and we can base our decisions on their actual observed needs.
+What’s amazing is that we didn't design a single thing, _and_ we have insights that inform how our proof of concept is going to validate the problem: how best to quench the thirst of a user.

 ## Frame of mind

 Why is it important to do the least amount of work possible?

-In a society we need to be smart (and deliberate) about how we use our most precious finite resource: time.
+Because we are smart (and deliberate) about how we use our most precious finite resource: time.

-The better we use our time with the resources we have (people, tools, etc.), then the better we are evolving as a business that provides something that our customers find valuable.
+The better we use our time with the resources we have (money, people, tools, etc.), then the better we are evolving as a business that makes our customers more efficient.

 ### Greater than the whole

-This contrived example of thirsty users is a long winded way to say that our job isn’t “to build products and features for our customers”, our job is “to solve their problems”.
+This contrived example of "thirsty users" is a long winded way to say that our job isn’t “to build products and features for our customers”, our job is “to solve their problems”.

 It’s a matter of a circumstance that we usually solve their problems in the form of products or features.

 What’s not immediately obvious but important to acknowledge here is that solving these problems is truly a team effort.

-Everyone has their own strengths and weaknesses, and it’s important for us to be open with each other so that we can best leverage each other’s strengths and help level each other up as we collaborate.
+Everyone on our team has their own strengths and weaknesses, so it’s important for us to be open with each other because then we can everage each other’s strengths and help level each other up as we collaborate.

 That’s when the parts of a team become greater than the whole.